mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 While you were working on your branch, somebody may have pushed their changes to the same branch on the server already.
 In this case, pushing is not possible and you will need to take further action first.

 In Studio Pro, [automatic fetching](/refguide/auto-fetch/) can be used to discover changes on the server.
-At the moment when you click **Commit**, if Studio Pro knows that there are remote changes, the commit dialog will contain a note about this, and **Also push changes to the remote server** will be set to **No** and disabled.
+If at the moment when you click **Commit** Studio Pro knows that there are remote changes, the commit dialog will contain a note about this, and **Also push changes to the remote server** will be set to **No** and disabled.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/commit-dialog-incoming.png" >}}

-If the changes are discovered during the push, the following information dialog with instructions is shown:
+If the changes are discovered during the push, an information dialog with instructions is shown.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/commit-pull-first-dialog.png" >}}